How to Knock Out Hay Fever Headaches in 5 Simple Steps Get Relief Fast

 - Maintain the Garden – You should also make sure to maintain your garden and to avoid growing too many plants that you know yourself to be allergic too.
 You can’t completely eradicate pollen from the air, but obviously don’t contribute to it by growing things you know will aggravate you.
 This will help with drying clothes and other people heading out into the garden too.

 - Choose Your Pets – If you are allergic to dander rather than pollen then things like the air conditioning can help.
 However it is far more useful to just be careful when choosing your pets to pick ones that won’t aggravate your allergies too much.
 Hairless cats or poodles are examples of cats and dogs that don’t malt and there are many more besides.
+If you already have a pet that aggravates your allergies, then keep your home clean to remove as much pet hair and dander as possible.
+If you find you are spending forever hoovering then you might want to read some reviews on the best roomba for dog hairs – this could save you a lot of time as well as helping with your allergies.

 We thought that when Sylvester, our cat died our allergy problems would be resolved.
 Not so; instead we found that even Dexter, our office dog sheds and it creates loose, short dog hair flying in the air.
 I figured that one out when, after a windy day my slacks were … shall we say a bit “static clingy” and I looked like I was wearing a Dexter fur coat!